ZhuJD-China/RainbowGPT/README.md

 # API_URL_REDIRECT = {"https://api.openai.com/v1/chat/completions": "https://api.chatanywhere.cn/v1/chat/completions"}
 ```

 The free API Key has a limit of 60 requests per hour per IP address and Key.
-In other words, if you use multiple keys under the same IP, the total hourly request limit for all keys cannot exceed 60.
+If you use multiple keys under the same IP, the total hourly request limit for all keys cannot exceed 60.
 Similarly, if you use a single key across multiple IPs, the hourly request limit for that key cannot exceed 60.

-## Knowledge Base QA Search Algorithm
+## 🧠 Knowledge Base QA Search Algorithm
 The knowledge base QA search algorithm optimizes document retrieval through context compression.
-Leveraging the query context, it strategically reduces document content using a document compressor.
-This enhances retrieval efficiency by returning only information relevant to the query.
+Leveraging the query context, it strategically reduces document content using a document compressor, enhancing retrieval efficiency by returning only information relevant to the query.
 The ensemble of retrievers combines diverse results, creating a synergy that elevates overall performance.

-## BM25 Retrievers
+## 🎯 BM25 Retrievers
 - **BM25-based Retriever:** Specialized in efficiently locating relevant documents based on keywords, making it particularly effective for sparse retrieval.
 - **Embedding Similarity Retriever:** Utilizes embedding vectors for document and query embedding, excelling in identifying relevant documents through semantic similarity.
 This retriever is well-suited for dense retrieval scenarios.

-# EnsembleRetriever
+## 🚀 EnsembleRetriever
 EnsembleRetriever is a powerful retrieval mechanism that combines the strengths of various retrievers.
 It takes a list of retrievers as input, integrates their results using the `get_relevant_documents()` methods, and reranks the outcomes using the Reciprocal Rank Fusion algorithm.

 By leveraging the diverse strengths of different algorithms, EnsembleRetriever achieves superior performance compared to individual retrievers.

-## Common Usage Pattern
+## Common Usage Pattern for Stock Analysis

-The most effective use of EnsembleRetriever involves combining a sparse retriever, such as BM25, with a dense retriever, like embedding similarity.
-This approach, known as "hybrid search," optimally utilizes the complementary strengths of both retrievers.
-The sparse retriever excels in finding relevant documents based on keywords, while the dense retriever is proficient in identifying relevant documents through semantic similarity.
+🔄 The most effective use of the Stock Analysis module involves combining a sparse retriever (e.g., BM25) with a dense retriever (e.g., embedding similarity).
+This "hybrid search" optimally utilizes the complementary strengths of both retrievers for comprehensive stock analysis.

+📊 Explore the Stock Analysis module and unlock valuable insights for your investment decisions! 🚀 #StockAnalysis #RainbowGPT #AIInvesting

 👋 Retrieval Search
 ![Retrieval_Search](https://github.com/ZhuJD-China/RainbowGPT/blob/master/imgs/Retrieval_Search.png)